onorinbejasus/tasksystem-server/README.md

     random string.
 9. Run `git push heroku master` which will push your code to heroku, migrate the database, and start the server.
-10. Run `heroku config:set LOCK_TASKS=false` this will ensure that tasks are not locked so SVs can select them.
+10. Run `heroku config:set LOCK_TASKSELECTION=false` this will ensure that tasks are not locked so SVs can select them.

 You can check if the application is running by trying to access the root URL